jewetnitg/communicator/docs/build.md

 * gh-pages - publishes the documentation of this project to github pages
 * jsdoc - creates documentation
 * publish - creates documentation and publishes it to gh-pages
-* tar creates a tar.gz archive of the build
+* tar - creates a tar.gz achive of the build